-Controller for the purposes of the General Data Protection Regulation (GDPR), other data protection laws applicable in Member states of the European Union and other provisions related to data protection is:
+The controller within the meaning of the EU General Data Protection Regulation (hereinafter referred to as the “GDPR”), the German Data Protection Act, other data protection laws applicable in European Union member states and other provisions of a data protection nature is:

 Gerauer Straße 18